 Thomas Nelson has created one of the better Study Bibles that have crossed my path.
 I find little wrong with this compilation of helps.

-The helps are indexed, they are presented in full color.
-The 500+ brief word studies scattered throughout the are helpful, lots of practical helps (“Truth in Action”), and an extra -long concordance (compared to most Study Bibles), all add extra value to this ne edition.
-I also appreciate the three ribbons included to provide bookmarks – not just the two that normally are included in most Study Bibles.
-Built with a nice simulated leather cover, the book feels solid and well-built.
+The helps are indexed and are presented in full color.
+The 500+ brief word studies scattered throughout are helpful, lots of practical helps (“Truth in Action”), and an extra -long concordance (compared to most Study Bibles), all add extra value to this new edition.
+I was surprised that the hardcopy version did not include the three ribbon bookmarks found in other editions Built with a nice sturdy cover, the book feels solid and well-built.

 This would not be the first Study Bible I would add to my library – but it does belong there.

 This review is based on a free copy provided by the publisher for the purpose of creating this review.
 The opinions are mine alone.